timm/misc/gold/README.md

 <a href="#contribute"><img src="etc/img/button_contribute.png"></a>
 </p>

-(for rest of page, i eed tow rite a few _rocks_ and get things stabler first...)
+(for rest of page, i need to write a few _rocks_ and get things stabler first...)